alexivkin/SARDELKA/README.md

 _**S**uper **A**wesome **R**sync **D**eduplicating **E**ncrypting and **L**in**K**ing **A**utomation_

-A complete backup solution using nothing but Bash and Rsync.
+A complete backup solution using nothing, but Bash and Rsync.
 The main features are the **synthetic full backups** and **end-to-end encryption**.

-A _synthetic full backup_ is a full backup that only the uses the disk space of an incremental backup.
-It's a snapshot created with minimal size, similar to a copy-on-write technology of the time-machine and btrfs.
+A _synthetic full backup_ is a full backup that only the uses the disk space of an incremental backup, similar to the copy-on-write technology of the time-machine and btrfs.
-It does so by using hardlinks for any information that did not change, and only copying what did change.
-You get the best of both worlds: a full backup, always identical to the source at the time when it was taken, but consuming only the space required for the an incremental backup (changes since the last backup).
+It does so by using hardlinks for any files that did not change, and only copying what did change.
+You get the best of both worlds: a full backup, always identical to the source at the time when it was taken, and only using the space required for the an incremental backup, i.e changes since the last backup.

-The _end to end encryption_ is done via just-in-time mounting of remote LUKS encrypted volumes over SSH.
-The remote system can only stores a sparse encrypted file, never the encryption keys.
-Even if these files are leaked there is no way to get the original backup data.
+The _end to end encryption_ is done via just-in-time mounting of remote LUKS encrypted file stores.
+The backup server never sees the encryption keys.
+Even if the file stores are leaked there is no way to get the original backup data from them.

 Other awesome features:

-* Backup of a local system or a remote system through ssh, to a a local folder, a remote rsync server or a remote Tivoli Storage Management server
+* Backup of a local system or a remote system through ssh/rsync/nfs to a local folder or a remote ssh/rsync/nfs server.
 * Backup **scheduling and monitoring** to ensure they run on the scheduled time.
 Alert on backup failure, including remote backups that did not come in when they were expected
 * **Rotating** backups - keep the last n days, or n copies of the backups
 * **Shipping out** backups to the secondary storage
 * Keeping track of how many files and bytes changed in the backup, and are unique to this backup in the set of backups, to make intelligent calls about old backup cleanup
 * Running as a **docker container**
+* Support for backing up to a remote Tivoli Storage Management server

 Types of the backup supported:

-* **Incremental full backup** - aka synthetic full backup, keep full copies hardlinked to each other
+* **Incremental full backup** - aka synthetic full backup, keep full copies hardlinked to each other.
 * **Full backup** - a full rsync copy.
 There is an option to use secondary folder to move all replaced/deleted files for longer storage.
 * **Folder backup** - tar.gz  time-stamped copies of a folder
 * **Configuration backup** - a system configuration backup - firewall config, installed packages and file/folder lists